kiro/redis-consumer-group/README.md

 - counter.go - thread safe counter over the last second.
 It maintains a bucket with count for each millisecond and total count and expires the buckets and updates the total as time progresses.
-Complexity O(1) for all operations, sometimes bigger constant depending on how often the counter is updated and the value is requested.
+Complexity O(1) for all operations, sometimes bigger constant depending on how often the counter is updated.

 - process_message.go - function to read message from pubsub channel, add consumer id field and publish it to processed stream